 Your plants need sunshine to thrive, so you need to choose a vegetable garden layout that will give them all the sunlight you can.
 This means avoiding locations that have trees, buildings, or fences nearby.
 This is especially true of obstacles that are to the south of your garden area (North if you live in the Southern hemisphere).
 Obstacles to the south will cast long shadows and those shadows will be even longer in the spring and fall.

-Late afternoon sun can be very intense in the summer months, so if you have to choose a spot that has some shade at all then I would choose a spot that gets shade in the late afternoon.
+The late afternoon sun can be very intense in the summer months, so if you have to choose a spot that has some shade at all then I would choose a spot that gets shade in the late afternoon.
 Find more details about sunlight requirements here.

 Easy Access to Water